Gray (band)

-Gray is an American experimental band formed by artist Jean-Michel Basquiat and filmmaker Michael Holman in 1979.
-They were not trained musicians, instead they deconstructed sounds and melodies.
-Gray performed at venues such as the Mudd Club and CBGB which were the epicenter of New York's underground scene in the late 1970s and early 1980s.
+Gray is an American experimental band formed by artist Jean-Michel Basquiat and filmmaker Michael Holman in 1979, of whom filmmaker Vincent Gallo was also a member.
+The group was influenced by the members' artist backgrounds and the sonic experimentation of their contemporaries in New York's no wave scene.
+Gray performed at venues such as the Mudd Club and CBGB, which were the epicenter of New York's underground scene in the late 1970s and early 1980s.

 The original Gray lineup never released a record, but the band recorded music that was used in films, including The Radiant Child, Downtown 81, Blank City, Downtown Calling, and Basquiat.
-Since reviving Gray in 2011, original members Michael Holman and Nick Taylor have released an album and they perform live at art institutions.
+Gray was revived in 2011 by original members Michael Holman and Nick Taylor.

 History

 On April 29, 1979, Michael Holman hosted the Canal Zone Party at Canal and Greenwich Street.
 The party was planned to showcase the graffiti of the Fabulous Five graffiti crew to the downtown scene.
 Jean-Michel Basquiat, then working under the pseudonym SAMO, showed up to the event to participate as a graffiti artist.
 He revealed his identity and asked Holman if he wanted to form a band.

 The band went by the names Test Pattern, Bad Fools, and Channel 9 before Basquiat named the band Gray after Gray's Anatomy, a book his mother gave him as a child.
 Gray originally consisted of Basquiat, Holman, a friend of Basquiat's named Shannon Dawson (later co-founder of the band Konk), and Wayne Clifford (also known as Justin Thyme).
 Dawson played trumpet, Clifford played a keyboard, Holman drums and Basquiat played clarinet, guitar, and the Wasp synthesizer.
 Holman recalled, "We played this angry, blaring, loud, confrontational music.
 Sometimes it was kind of mellow too, but it was very minimal."
 Dawson's trumpet wasn't fitting in with the sounds they wanted to create, so he was replaced by Nick Taylor, who played guitar.
 Eventually Clifford introduced the band to his friend Vincent Gallo, and he joined them.

 Gray performed at nightclubs such as Max's Kansas City, CBGB, Hurrah and the Mudd Club.
 They described their music as "ignorant," which was defined as "carelessly done or casually created work of art or sound or music that should not have worked but [actually] worked brilliantly."
 Basquiat stated he was "inspired by John Cage at the time – music that isn’t really music.
 We were trying to be incomplete, abrasive, oddly beautiful."